shaharoded/Mediator/core/knowledge-base/TAK_README.md

 ### 5. Contexts

-**Purpose:** Background facts with interval windowing and clipping.
-Very similar to Events otherwise.
+**Purpose:** Background facts with interval windowing and clipping (similar to Events with temporal extension).

 **Key Parameters:**
 - `<derived-from>` — List of raw-concepts